The Factoring True cost

 A Factoring lender is a means to raising working capital gaining you 90% of your raised invoices value before payment, when the banks say no!

-In the meantime if you would like to talk to a professional, friendly and knowledgeable factoring broker widely recognised as an industry leader please note that our services are completely free and we only ever introduce people to one of the few factoring companies that actually perform – again completely free of charge.
+In the meantime if you would like to talk to a professional, friendly and knowledgeable factoring broker widely recognised as an industry leader call us on 01827 707680.
+Please note that our services are completely free and we only ever introduce people to one of the few factoring companies that actually perform – again completely free of charge.